caretapps-developer/gb2-terminal-monorepo/READER_CONNECTION_CHECKS_REFERENCE.md

 1. Search logs for `"ReaderHealthManager:HealthCheck:"` - should appear every 30s
 2. If zero results, performHealthCheck() is not running
 3. Check for early return warnings:
-   - `"Skipping health check - Guided Access not enabled"`
+   - `"Skipping health check - Terminal not in paymentLayouts state"`
-   - `"Skipping health check - No categories configured"`
 4. If no warnings, component may not be mounted or interval not started

 ---